MicrosoftDocs/cpp-docs/docs/linux/linux-asan-configuration.md

 sudo apt-get install libasan4-dbg
 ```

-If ASan is enabled, Visual Studio prompts you at the top of the Debug pane of the output window to install the ASan debug symbols.
+If ASan is enabled, Visual Studio prompts you at the top of the **Debug** pane of the **Output** window to install the ASan debug symbols.